 You don’t need to attach them to a fridge, but these Bauhaus Dessau magnets would look great on one.

 Or any surface where they would ‘take’, to be honest.
-A set of six pieces described as a ‘magnetic puzzle’, they were created for the Bauhaus 100th anniversary and feature the Bauhaus School.
+Yes, more fridge magnets, this time a set of six pieces described as a ‘magnetic puzzle’.
+They were created for the Bauhaus 100th anniversary and feature the Bauhaus School.

 A nice thing to have and just £11.